Decadent Chocolate Stout Cake is a dark chocolate cake spiked with chocolate stout beer. This homemade chocolate cake is rich, moist and easy to make!

 - Put remaining frosting in a 18-inch piping bag fitted with a Wilton #789 icing tip.
 Pipe the outside edge of the cake working from the bottom to the top.
 Use your icing smoother or large offset spatula to smooth edges and remove excess frosting.

-- You can add a decorative boarder around the bottom edge.
+- To pipe the rosettes on top, use a large piping bag fitted with a large open star tip, fill the piping bag with the remaining frosting and pipe the boarder of the cake.
+You can add a decorative boarder around the bottom edge.
 I used a tip #21 star tip.

-Be sure to read through the tips and tricks!
+Be sure to read through the tips and tricks in the blog post!